DvvCz/PropC-Online/README.md

 * Write in raw (Prop)C instead of blocks like with Solo.
 * Everything that monaco brings (Code folding, autocomplete, etc.)
 * Autocomplete from Parallax Standard Libraries
+* Save data from sessions (your code, baudrate, general configs..)

 ## Images
 ### Autocompletion